 - How to achieve a clean sheet

-Read on to learn all about what a clean sheet is and how to set your team up for earning them!
+Read on to learn all about what a clean sheet is and how to set your team up to earn them!

 What Does Clean Sheet Mean in Soccer?

 Whenever a team gives up 0 goals in a game, they have kept a clean sheet.
 So, a clean sheet in soccer is about shutting out the other team.
-This is why another name for a clean sheet is a “shutout.”
+Another name for a clean sheet is a “shutout.”

 examples of a clean sheet in soccer